-I Used to Be Normal (NZIFF18), Jawline is the perfect companion, featuring life on the other side of the barrier In the interviews with the squealing fangirls... it's clear that the engines driving this enterprise are the parasocial relationships forming between young women and their on-screen boyfriends.
-Far from casting judgement on any meditative narrative of contemporary digital teen life. - Kailey Carruthers
+I Used to Be Normal (NZIFF18), Jawline "A nuanced exploration is the perfect companion, featuring life on the other side of the barrier In the interviews with the squealing fangirls... it's clear that the engines and online lives." driving this enterprise are the parasocial relationships forming between young women and their on-screen boyfriends.
+Far from casting judgement on any of digital celebrity and the gap between 'real'